mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

       - type: quote_slider
         book: Gendered Vulnerability
         quote:
-          quote: "\"It is generally the woman who is facing these primary election challengers in a way that her male counterparts simply are not.
-It does create [for female politicians] this need to be constantly prepared, to ensure that you are not looking as though you don't know what's going on.\""
+          quote: '"No matter the area of legislative activity, the underlying story is always the same: for any activity a member of Congress engages in that is designed to get the attention or win the affection of voters, female members simply do it more."'
-          name: Amy Steigerwalt
+          name: Jeffrey Lazarus and Amy Steigerwalt
-          title: Associate Professor of Political Science at Georgia State University
+          title: Authors
       - type: podcast
         embed_code: <iframe sandbox="allow-same-origin allow-scripts
           allow-top-navigation allow-popups allow-forms" scrolling=no